You’ve purchased a new planner and brainstormed your SMART goals. Specific. Measurable. Attainable. Realistic. Time-bound.

 What’s the difference between the goals that we accomplish and the ones we don’t?

 This post contains affiliate links.
 When you make a purchase through one of my links, I make a small commission.
-Thank for supporting my little blog.

 The Biggest Reason Christians Don’t Achieve Their Goals